 There was a Walmart SuperCenter across the street, where I was able to unload the $500 GCM Visa via money order without problems.
 On my way home, I stopped at the Target store in Natomas, which has been an easy location in the past.
 The customer service reps are all teenage girls, who usually make the best cashiers.
 Not on this occasion.
 My usual cashier suddenly went on a power trip – and she wasn’t even the one assisting me!

 In the end, I’m not sure if it was my gift cards or the registers that caused all this trouble.
-On my way home from Natomas, I did use one of the non-functioning cards to purchase snacks at a gas station and didn’t have a problem there.
+On my way home from Natomas, I used one of the non-functioning cards to purchase snacks at a gas station.
+No problems there.
 But the fact that two cashiers in Roseville told me their registers were hard-coded to reject gift cards has me thinking it might be a regional problem.
 A few readers in the area have had the same thing happen to them.
 Reader Joe reported seeing a sign at a Delaware Target with the following notice:

 “REDcard Payment Notification: We are currently updating our system and temporarily some debit cards can’t be used to make a payment on a REDcard credit account.
 During this time please call 800-316-3006 to make a payment on your account with your debit card.”
 Although this seems to apply to Redcard credit accounts (not prepaid), I’m wondering if this is referring to changes being made to all the Target systems.
 We’ll see what happens.

 So maybe it had something to do with this system update.
 Whatever the reason, I plan on heading to my local Target store this week to see how things go.
 I’ve buttered up the cashiers enough to the point where they’ve never given me any trouble.
 In fact, back when I was loading the American Express for Target card, one of the girls went out and got one for herself, telling me my spiel about what a great budgeting tool it is inspired her.